jraby/1brc/README.md

 The following is a summary of a few hacking sessions trying to write a program with decent performance to complete the [1 billion rows challenge](https://github.com/gunnarmorling/1brc).

+The final code can be found in the [fastbrc](./internal/fastbrc/) module.
+To run it:
+1. generate the measurement file as per https://github.com/gunnarmorling/1brc#running-the-challenge) and store it as `data/1b.txt`
+1. run `make run`

+---

+The idea is to write a program that tracks the minimum, maximum and average value for each unique "station" in the input file and write the result to `stdout`.

-The idea is to take an input file that has 1 billion rows (with a total size of ~13gb) in the format:
+The input file has 1 billion rows and is about 13gb in size.
+The format is:
 ```
 <stationname>;<measurement>\n
 ```